CommonAccord/NL-Roz-Form-Rental-Folder/Original/RentalContractNL-ENG-Orig.md

 11.1.0.sec=The tenant and the landlord agree that, if the tenant fails to perform his obligation/s under the following provision/s, he will forfeit to the landlord an immediately payable penalty as stated below:

-11.1.1.sec=a penalty in the amount of EUR ....... for each calendar day that the violation continues, in the event of violation of articles 1 (use), 9 (garden), 13.1 and 13.2 (reporting damage), 14.1 (general areas), 14.3 under a (pets), 14.4 (nuisance), 21.1 and 21.2 (security deposit) of the general provisions, subject to a maximum of EUR .….., without prejudice to the tenant's obligation still to perform such obligation, and without prejudice to the landlord's right to claim (additional) damages;
+11.1.1.sec=a penalty in the amount of {Penalty.ViolationType1.Daily.EUR} for each calendar day that the violation continues, in the event of violation of articles 1 (use), 9 (garden), 13.1 and 13.2 (reporting damage), 14.1 (general areas), 14.3 under a (pets), 14.4 (nuisance), 21.1 and 21.2 (security deposit) of the general provisions, subject to a maximum of {Penalty.ViolationType1.MaxTotal.EUR}, without prejudice to the tenant's obligation still to perform such obligation, and without prejudice to the landlord's right to claim (additional) damages;

-11.1.2.sec=a penalty in the amount of EUR ....... for each calendar day that the violation continues, in the event of violation of articles 4.1 and 4.2 (changes and additions), 8 (aerials), 10 (shading devices), 14.2 and 14.3 under b (advertising, venting ducts and flues) of the general provisions, subject to a maximum of EUR .….., without prejudice to the tenant's obligation still to perform such obligation, and without prejudice to the landlord's right to claim (additional) damages;
+11.1.2.sec=a penalty in the amount of {Penalty.ViolationType2.Daily.EUR} for each calendar day that the violation continues, in the event of violation of articles 4.1 and 4.2 (changes and additions), 8 (aerials), 10 (shading devices), 14.2 and 14.3 under b (advertising, venting ducts and flues) of the general provisions, subject to a maximum of {Penalty.ViolationType2.MaxTotal.EUR}, without prejudice to the tenant's obligation still to perform such obligation, and without prejudice to the landlord's right to claim (additional) damages;

-11.1.3.sec=a penalty in the amount of EUR ....... for each calendar day that the violation continues, in the event of violation of article 1.3 (change of designated use) of this tenancy agreement, and of articles 12 (access), 15.2 (hazardous substances), 19 (punctual and proper re-delivery) of the general provisions, subject to a maximum of EUR .….., without prejudice to the tenant's obligation still to perform such obligation, and without prejudice to the landlord's right to claim (additional) damages;
+11.1.3.sec=a penalty in the amount of {Penalty.ViolationType3.Daily.EUR} for each calendar day that the violation continues, in the event of violation of article 1.3 (change of designated use) of this tenancy agreement, and of articles 12 (access), 15.2 (hazardous substances), 19 (punctual and proper re-delivery) of the general provisions, subject to a maximum of {Penalty.ViolationType3.MaxTotal.EUR}, without prejudice to the tenant's obligation still to perform such obligation, and without prejudice to the landlord's right to claim (additional) damages;

-11.1.4.sec=a penalty in the amount of EUR ........ per violation, to be increased by an additional penalty in the amount of EUR ....... for each calendar day that the violation continues, in the event of violation of article 2 ((temporary) subtenancy) of the general provisions, subject to a maximum of EUR ......., without prejudice to (i) his obligation still to perform such obligation, and (ii) the landlord's right to claim (additional) damages, and (iii) the obligation to disgorge any (estimated) profit generated by him as a result of acts in violation of this prohibition;
+11.1.4.sec=a penalty in the amount of {Penalty.ViolationType4.PerEvent.EUR} per violation, to be increased by an additional penalty in the amount of {Penalty.ViolationType4.Daily.EUR} for each calendar day that the violation continues, in the event of violation of article 2 ((temporary) subtenancy) of the general provisions, subject to a maximum of {Penalty.ViolationType4.MaxTotal.EUR}, without prejudice to (i) his obligation still to perform such obligation, and (ii) the landlord's right to claim (additional) damages, and (iii) the obligation to disgorge any (estimated) profit generated by him as a result of acts in violation of this prohibition;

-11.1.5.sec=a penalty in the amount of EUR ........ per violation, to be increased by an additional penalty in the amount of EUR ....... for each calendar day that the violation continues, in the event of violation of article 14.3 under c (hemp and such like) of the general provisions, subject to a maximum of EUR ......., without prejudice to (i) his obligation still to perform such obligation, and (ii) the landlord's right to claim (additional) damages, and (iii) the obligation to disgorge any (estimated) profit generated by him as a result of acts in violation of this prohibition.
+11.1.5.sec=a penalty in the amount of {Penalty.ViolationType5.PerEvent.EUR} per violation, to be increased by an additional penalty in the amount of {Penalty.ViolationType5.Daily.EUR} for each calendar day that the violation continues, in the event of violation of article 14.3 under c (hemp and such like) of the general provisions, subject to a maximum of {Penalty.ViolationType5.MaxTotal.EUR}, without prejudice to (i) his obligation still to perform such obligation, and (ii) the landlord's right to claim (additional) damages, and (iii) the obligation to disgorge any (estimated) profit generated by him as a result of acts in violation of this prohibition.

 11.1.=[G/Z/ol-a/s5]

-11.2.sec=For each violation of an obligation under this tenancy agreement and the associated general provisions, to the extent not already listed in article 11.1 above, the tenant will forfeit to the landlord an immediately payable penalty in the amount of EUR ..... per calendar day, subject to a maximum of EUR ...., without prejudice to his obligation still to perform such obligation, and without prejudice to the landlord's right to claim (additional) damages.
+11.2.sec=For each violation of an obligation under this tenancy agreement and the associated general provisions, to the extent not already listed in article 11.1 above, the tenant will forfeit to the landlord an immediately payable penalty in the amount of {Penalty.ViolationTypeOther.Daily.EUR} per calendar day, subject to a maximum of {Penalty.ViolationTypeOther.MaxTotal.EUR}, without prejudice to his obligation still to perform such obligation, and without prejudice to the landlord's right to claim (additional) damages.
 If the landlord is a professional party, this article 11.2 will not apply.

 11.=[G/Z/ol/s2]